-- The use of the non-sword hand and arm to carry out an offensive or defensive action is forbidden (cf t.158-162, t.165, t.170).
-Should such an offence occur, the hit scored by the fencer at fault is annulled and the latter will be penalized as specified for offences of the 2nd group (red card). - If a fencer substitutes a non-valid part of his target for a valid part, either by covering it or by any abnormal movement, the Referee must penalise him by applying the penalties specified in Articles t.158-162, t.165, t.170, and any hit scored by the fencer at fault is annulled. - During the fight, the fencer must not, under any circumstances, take hold of any part of the electrical equipment with his non-sword hand (cf. t.158-162, t.165, t.170); any hit scored by the fencer at fault is annulled.
+- The use of the non-sword hand and arm to carry out an offensive or defensive action is forbidden (cf t.158-162, t.166, t.170).
+Should such an offence occur, the hit scored by the fencer at fault is annulled and the latter will be penalized as specified for offences of the 2nd group (red card). - If a fencer substitutes a non-valid part of his target for a valid part, either by covering it or by any abnormal movement, the Referee must penalise him by applying the penalties specified in Articles t.158-162, t.165, t.170, for the offences of the 1st group and any hit scored by the fencer at fault is annulled. - During the fight, the fencer must not, under any circumstances, take hold of any part of the electrical equipment with his non-sword hand the referee imposes him/her the penalties for the offences of the first group (cf. t.158-162, t.165, t.170); any hit scored by the fencer at fault is annulled.